zkhadikov-old/dockerize_jedox/README.md

 #Dockerize Jedox Suite
 Use this scripts bundle to dockerize your Jedox Suite installation.
 ## Usage
-Start dockerizing prozess by executing ./build.sh script
+Start dockerizing process by executing ./build.sh script